vgskye/htstempack/README.md

 1. The obvious button that says "Connect"
 1. Follow the disconnect message
 1. Read [the introduction](FEATURES.md) to see what's present

+(This pack includes a few not yet released or patched mods. for a list and the details of where they were built from, check [here](SOURCES.md).)
+(Also, this pack is based off [Additive](https://modrinth.com/modpack/additive); Thanks to devin for making a good base!)